moorepants/dissertation/systemidentification.rst

      - K_{2\phi\delta} v(N)^2 \delta(N) \\
    \end{bmatrix}

+.. todo:: Have Mont check this. it is only symmetric because of our choice. the theory has this symmtery that we like to enforce
+   This matrix symmetry is likely enforced in reality due to the simple coupling of the front and rear frames by a revolute joint.

-I then enforce the assumptions that :math:`M_{\phi\delta} = M_{\delta\phi}`
-and :math:`K_{0\phi\delta} = K_{0\delta\phi}` to fix these values in the steer equation to the ones identified in the roll equation, leaving less free parameters in the steer equation.
-This matrix symmetry is likely enforced in reality due to the simple coupling of the front and rear frames by a revolute joint\ [#symmetry]_.
+I then enforce the assumptions that :math:`M_{\phi\delta} = M_{\delta\phi}` and :math:`K_{0\phi\delta} = K_{0\delta\phi}` to fix these values in the steer equation to the ones identified in the roll equation, leaving less free parameters in the steer equation\ [#symmetry]_.
+This symmetry is enforced to coincide with the theory and choice of coordinates.
 Finally, I identify the remaining steer equation coefficients with

-.. todo:: it is only symmetric because of our choice. the theory has this symmtery that we like to enforce

 .. math::
    :label: eqSteerEquation